Judiciary of Azerbaijan

-The Judiciary of Azerbaijan exercises judicial power separately from the legislative power of parliament and executive power of the president.
+The Judiciary of Azerbaijan exercises judicial power in Azerbaijan.
+Although the Azerbaijan constitution nominally guarantees judicial independence, the executive firmly controls prosecutors and judges.
+Judges and prosecutors collaborate in Azerbaijan to repress political opponents.

 Source of the judicial power in Azerbaijan

-State power in the Republic of Azerbaijan is formed on the principle of separation of powers.
-Legislative power is implemented by the Parliament – Milli Mejlis of the Republic of Azerbaijan.
-Executive power is vested in a President of Azerbaijan.
-Finally, judicial power is administered by courts.
+The Azerbaijan constitution holds that state power in the Republic of Azerbaijan is formed on the principle of separation of powers whereby legislative power is implemented by the Parliament, executive power is vested in a President of Azerbaijan, and judicial power is administered by courts.

-In Azerbaijan, judicial power is exclusively executed by courts.
-Constitutional Court, Supreme Court, appellate courts, general courts and other specialized courts share the judicial power in accordance with their mandate arising from the Constitution of the Azerbaijan Republic.

 The Constitutional Court

 The Constitutional Court is composed of 9 judges appointed by Parliament of the Azerbaijan Republic upon the recommendation of the President of Azerbaijan.
 Generally, a citizen of Azerbaijan having voting right, higher juridical education and at least 5-year working experience in the sphere of law can be a judge of all courts including the Constitutional Court.
 The judges is elected for a period of fifteen years.
 They cannot be elected again.
 The terms of office of judges expire when they reach the age of 70.
 However, a judge reached the age of 70 continue to hold office until replaced.
 The judges of Constitutional Court are independent and only act in accordance with the Constitution and laws of the Republic of Azerbaijan.
 Additionally, the judges of Constitutional Court enjoy immunity.

 The primary purposes of the Constitutional Court are to realize the supremacy of the Constitution and protect the human rights of all persons.
 Everyone who claims to be the victim of a violation of his (her) rights or liberties by a decision of the legislative, executive and judiciary or by one of the municipal acts may appeal to the Constitutional Court of the Republic of Azerbaijan with the view of the restoration of his (her) breached human rights and liberties.
 Judgments of the Constitutional Court are compulsory within the territory of Azerbaijan.